-Panel building is easier when design and pre-production steps are executed properly.
-When these are steps are done right it makes panel building look simple.
+Panel building is easier when you design and execute pre-production steps properly.
+When you get it right panel building looks simple.
 Panel building may appear to be simple, but the entire process is more complicated than it seems.
 The entire design and pre-production process is

 - Select the right enclosure and components to meet the specified requirements.

 - Produce accurate physical layout drawings to insure components will fit comfortably.

 - Produce accurate schematic drawings to insure components will be wired correctly.

 - Order the selected components and enclosure to determine the earliest production start date.